2. What types of development will be liable to pay CIL?

 Within Cranbrook, obligations will be secured via Section 106 Agreements with no CIL payable.

 CIL is charged at the date of the grant of outline planning permission.
-As such, if an outline planning permission was granted prior to 1 February 2021, the old CIL Charging Schedule applies and if granted on 1 February 2021 or after, the revised CIL Charging Schedule applies.
+As such, if an outline planning permission was granted between 1 Sept 2016 to 31st January 2021 the old CIL Charging Schedule applies and if granted on 1 February 2021 or after, the revised CIL Charging Schedule applies.